loloToster/openweather-api-node/README.md

     }
 }
 ```
-**API does not specify every value in every call so some of those values might be `undefined` for example daily weather object wont have weather.temp.cur!**
+**⚠️ API does not specify every value in every call so some of those values might be `undefined` for example daily weather object won't have weather.temp.cur!**

-[features]: #unique-features-of-this-package
+[models]: #models
 [opt]: #options
 [wobj]: #weather-object
 [methods]: #methods